doomsun-dev/data-mapper/README.md

 - `:dev.doomsun.data-mapper/catch-exceptions`, boolean, catch exceptions and
   include as values in result (then you can use your halt-when transducer to handle it!)
+- `:dev.doomsun.data-mapper/default-cxform`, a cxform applied if one is not provided in a value-descriptor.
+A function of context and value